top of page

 Pros

-• Unmatched Value: Land in Northern Mexico represents a unique financial opportunity.
+• Unmatched Value: land in Northern Mexico represents a unique financial opportunity.
 A 2,000+ acre ranch in South Texas typically sells for around $6,000 per acre, whereas a comparable ranch just south of the Texas border averages $600 per acre—a 900% difference in price.

 • Property taxes: this one will really blow your socks off.
 In South Texas, if you have an ag status, you're paying around $2 to $10 dollars per acre for property taxes.
 So for context, on a 15,000 acre ranch, you pay a minimum of $30,000 in property taxes.
 In Coahuila, for those same 15,000 acres you would pay around $2,000 in property taxes.
 That's a 1,400 % difference.
 Crazy, right?